 A childless family is a family unit that consists of a couple without children.

 It may be commonly believed that starting a family is the natural trajectory of life.
-However, some couples willingly opt to refrain from having children for different reasons.
+However, some couples willingly avoid having children for different reasons.
 Personal, financial, or medical factors can influence this decision.
-There are various situations where couples may not prioritise having children.

 Conclusion